-- Of specialties studied, oral surgery had the largest decreases in utilization and revenue in both March and April 2020.
-In March 2020, oral surgery utilization declined by 80 percent, and revenue based on total estimated in-network amounts dropped 84 percent; in April 2020, oral surgery utilization declined 81 percent and revenue 92 percent.
-Gastroenterology had the second largest decreases in all four categories.
+- Of the specialties studied, oral surgery had the largest decrease in utilization and revenue in both March and April 2020.
+In March 2020, oral surgery utilization declined by 80 percent, and revenue based on total estimated in-network amounts dropped by 84 percent; in April 2020, oral surgery utilization declined by 81 percent, and revenue by 92 percent.
+Gastroenterology had the second-largest decrease in all four categories.

-- Comparing March 2019 to March 2020, utilization of professional services decreased 65 percent and professional revenue based on total estimated in-network amounts decreased 45 percent.
-In the Northeast, comparing March 2019 to March 2020, utilization of professional services fell 60 percent and revenue based on total estimated in-network amounts declined 55 percent.
+- Comparing March 2019 to March 2020, utilization of professional services decreased by 65 percent, and professional revenue based on total estimated in-network amounts decreased by 45 percent.
+In the Northeast, comparing March 2019 to March 2020, utilization of professional services fell by 60 percent and revenue based on total estimated in-network amounts declined by 55 percent.

 - Across many specialties from January to April 2020, office or other outpatient evaluation and management (E&M) visits became more common relative to other procedures, both by utilization and total estimated in-network amounts.
 This may have been due in part to the fact that many of these E&M services could be rendered via telehealth, whereas certain other procedures that became less common required in-person visits.